75lb/command-line-usage/README.md

 ## Synopsis

-A usage guide is created by defining an array of sections.
-There are two types of section: Standard, OptionList.

 A usage guide is created by first defining an arbitrary number of sections, e.g. a description section, synopsis, option list, examples, footer etc. Each section has an optional header, some content and must be of type <code><a href="#commandlineusagecontent">content</a></code> or <code><a href="#commandlineusageoptionlist">optionList</a></code>.
 This section data is passed to <code><a href="#commandlineusagesections--string-">commandLineUsage()</a></code> which returns a usage guide.

 Inline ansi formatting can be used anywhere within section content using [chalk template literal syntax](https://github.com/chalk/chalk#tagged-template-literal).